 Donate to sustain our work!

 All our activities are free for everyone.
 We need your support for buying art materials for women and children, catering, renting activity spaces, and transport.
-We appreciate all donations, big and small and you can choose a one-off donation or set up regular monthly or yearly contributions.
+We appreciate all donations- big or small- and you can choose a one-time donation or set up regular monthly or yearly contributions.
 You can donate by following the instructions on this page.

 We use various art materials in our activities with women and children to boost creativity and allow them to express themselves freely.
 We also need books for children mainly in German, English, and Arabic, as well as undamaged toys.
 If you have spare materials that we can use in our workshops, please let us know.
 You can send/drop off donations to Give Something Back to Berlin e.V. office address: Lenaustrasse 4, 12047 Berlin.

 The Open Hearts Space looks forward to hearing from you!
 Please contact Antonina Stasiuk directly at email@example.com for more information.